placidanomaly/HPPrimeSightReduction/README.md

 ![Basic observation data](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input2.png)

 7. On the 3rd screen, enter the observation conditions which will result in altitude corrections:
-   * **IC**: the index correction of the sextant in minutes, negative values for "on-scale" correction and positive for "off-scale"
+   * **IC**: the index correction of the sextant in arc minutes, negative values for "on-scale" correction and positive for "off-scale"
    * **HE**: eye height from the horizon in feet (for dip correction)
    * **Dip short**: distance in nautical miles (nm) from observer where the horizon ends (e.g. the other side of a large lake), or zero if an infinite horizon is used as reference for the observation
    * **Temp**: the air temperature in degrees C (for refraction correction)